This post contains affiliate links.

 “My oven is not working and had to cook this small eggplant.
 Found your recipe and tried it.
 Made it as shown and glad I put my shredded parmesan on top.
 Faster than baking and I will make this again.
 Yummy!!” —Marcia

-- Eggplant: Of course, we need eggplant for sauteeing!
-Most types of eggplant will work well here.
+- Eggplant: We can’t have sauteed eggplant without eggplant, and most types of eggplant will work well here.

-- Oil: This is how we get the crispiness.
-You can use avocado or olive oil.
+- Oil: This is how we get that delicious crispiness.
+You can use avocado or olive oil—whatever you prefer!

-- Spices: Just some simple garlic, salt, and pepper are perfect for this eggplant.
-You can also top it with some lemon zest, parmesan, and parsley if you’re feeling fancy!
+- Spices: Some simple garlic, salt, and pepper are perfect to flavor the eggplant.
+If you’re feeling fancy, top the pieces with lemon zest, Parmesan, and parsley!

-Cut eggplant into ½ to 1 inch large cubes.
-In a medium bowl, toss together eggplant, oil, and pepper (guide to cutting eggplant here).
+Cut eggplant into ½ to 1-inch cubes.
+In a medium bowl, toss the eggplant, oil, and pepper.

-Add eggplant to a large nonstick sauté pan and cook over medium heat, tossing occasionally, until eggplant is golden brown and a bit crispy, 10 to 15 minutes (do not over stir – this could make your eggplant mushy!)
+Add eggplant to a large non-stick pan and cook over medium heat, tossing occasionally, until eggplant is golden brown and a bit crispy.

 Add garlic and cook for 1 minute.
 Remove from heat and gently stir in salt.

-Serve warm, optionally topped with lemon zest, grated parmesan, and/or parsley.
+Serve your sauteed eggplant while warm, optionally topped with lemon zest, grated Parmesan, and parsley.

 Recipe tips

-- Layered Hummus Dip calls for veggies on top, but by topping with this sautéed eggplant, the flavors will be amped up!
+- Layered Hummus Dip calls for veggies on top, but topping with this sauteed eggplant amps up the flavors.

 Ingredients